UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

     * Host name: `myriad.rc.ucl.ac.uk` (for example)
     * Port: `22`
     * Connection type: `SSH`
-4. Then, from the Category menu, select Connection > SSH > X11 for 'Options controlling SSH X11 forwarding' Make sure the box marked 'Enable X11 forwarding' is checked.
+4. Then, from the Category menu, select Connection > SSH > X11 for 'Options controlling SSH X11 forwarding'.
+    * Make sure the box marked 'Enable X11 forwarding' is checked.
 5. Return to the session menu and save these settings with a new identifiable name for reuse in future.
 6. Click 'Open' and login to the host as usual
 7. To test that X-forwarding is working, try running `nedit` which is a text editor in our default modules.